esa-prl/locomotion_mode/CHANGLOG.rst

 ----
 * Switch to Abstract Model so people don't need to use URDF specific calls incase we want to later switch to the SDF model
 * go through TODO's in code
-* poses are implemented in as specific deployment and steering positions.
+* robotposes are implemented in as specific deployment and steering positions.
 Might make sense to generalize them and have a single vector containing position and names (inkl.
 DEP_RM or STR_LL) to make it more flexible and simplify the code.

 NICE TO HAVE
 ------------